Adlik/model_optimizer_tf/README.md

 Adlik pruning focuses on channel pruning and filter pruning, which can really reduce the number of parameters and flops.
 In terms of quantization, Adlik focuses on 8-bit quantization that is easier to accelerate on specific hardware.
 After testing, it is found that running a small batch of datasets can obtain a quantitative model with little loss of accuracy, so Adlik focuses on this method.
+Knowledge distillation is another way to improve the performance of deep
+learning algorithm.
+It is possible to compress the knowledge in the big model into a smaller model.

 The proposed framework mainly consists of two categories of algorithm components, i.e. pruner and quantizer.
 The pruner is mainly composed of five modules:core, scheduler, models, dataset and learner.
 The core module defines